pngwen/xboing/docs/setup/getting-started.md

 └── premake5.lua
 ```
 ## Generate project files
 This project currently supports generating files for the GNU and Visual Studio toolchains.
-See these guides for configuring and using generated files for your system:
+Try these guides for configuring and using generated files for your system:
 | Platform | Guide |
 | --- | --- |
 | Windows | [Visual Studio], [MSBuild (Standalone)][MSBuild], [Make (W64Devkit)][W64Devkit]